madfuss/GettingAndCleaningData/README.md

 * `CodeBook.md:` describes the inputed raw data, the variables, and the transformations steps that was performed to clean up the data.
 * `A README.md:` (this document) describing the overview of project and clear outline of all steps taken in achieving the objectives.
-* `run_analysis.R:` R script to transform raw data set in a tidy one
+* `run_analysis.R:` R script to transform raw data set into a tidy one

+###References
+[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012